 Spreadsheets are great when you have a single person who is responsible for updating them.
 This person will understand exactly how the spreadsheet works and they can easily tell you what the data means.

-But what if that person isn?t available to help you?
+But what if that person isn’t available to help you?
 Really understanding a spreadsheet can require you to have serious IT knowledge.
-Even when you want some simple information, such as how days holiday you have left, without fully understanding how the spreadsheet all works this could take you a long time.
+Even when you want some simple information, such as how many days of holiday you have left, without fully understanding how the spreadsheet all works this could take you a long time.